Prakriti Shrestha

 Prakriti Shrestha (प्रकृति श्रेष्ठ; born September 10, 1992) is a Nepalese film actress and a model.
 She rose to fame after her debut as a model in music video Idea Honey Bunny by Ur Style Tv.
 She debuted as actress in Nepali Film industry with Hostel.

 Early life

 Prakriti Shrestha was born in Dolakha, Nepal.
 She later moved to Suryabinayak, Bhaktapur.
 She studied in Modern College of Management in Bhaktapur where she was able to win the title "Miss Modern".

-Shrestha married an Australian NRN, Sudeep Neupane in July 2014 at her heyday.
-She quitted her acting and modeling career since then and settled in Australia.

 Career

 Prakriti had participated in Mega Model season 2, where she was able to grab the position First runner up.